The Gospel and Race: An Interview with Jordan Rice

-A lot of churches are talking about diversity, but what gave you the passion for diversity to be a core value of your church plant?
+A lot of churches talk about diversity, but what inspired you to make it a core value of your church plant?

 I was originally an opponent of diverse churches.
-The only diverse churches I saw were white in culture with black people assimilating into the dominant culture, and I was against that.
-And then about 10 years ago, a good friend challenged me.
-So I really started to explore the scriptures, and once I got to Revelation 7:9 where you see the picture of the kingdom with “a great multitude … from every nation, every tribe, people and language, standing before the throne and before the Lamb,” it hit me like a ton of bricks that every single time I pray, "Lord, your kingdom come," this is what I'm praying for.
-I'm praying for a diverse group of people coming together to all be family.
+The only diverse churches I had seen were white ones where black people assimilated into the dominant culture, and I was against that.
+Then about 10 years ago, a good friend challenged me on it.
+I really started to explore the scriptures, and once I got to Revelation 7:9, where you see the picture of the kingdom with “a great multitude…from every nation, every tribe, people and language, standing before the throne and before the Lamb,” it hit me like a ton of bricks––every single time I pray, “Lord, your kingdom come,” this is what I’m praying for.
+I’m praying for a diverse group of people coming together to all be family.
 If the gospel is real, then it makes us actual brothers and sisters.
-That was a huge turning point in my life when I knew that if we are truly reconciled to Jesus, we can truly be reconciled to each other, regardless of the obstacles.
+That was a huge turning point in my life where I realized that if we are truly reconciled to Jesus, we can truly be reconciled to each other, regardless of the obstacles.

 What shaped the message and direction of your recent series on the gospel and race?

-Everything I've seen about the gospel and race has asked, “How do white Christians become more tolerant and more accepting?
-And how does majority culture welcome in other people?”
+Everything I’ve seen about the gospel and race has asked, “How do white Christians become more tolerant and more accepting?
+How does the majority’s culture welcome in other people?”
 But those are not the questions people are asking in our neighborhood.
 So we needed a two-fold approach.
 For the outsiders to Harlem, we wanted them to have a really good understanding of how people from Harlem understand the gospel and race.
 And for people in our congregation, we wanted to give them really good language for how to approach this topic.
-Novelist and social critic James Baldwin said, "To be black in this country and to be relatively conscious is to be in a rage almost all of the time."
-Just the myriad of things that happen—just what it’s like to be black on a Tuesday—is pretty exhausting.
-When we talked about race, I knew that black members would be coming in fatigued and angry and hopeless in some cases, and I wanted them to feel encouraged and heard and seen and that they would learn new things, and that everybody would be able to walk alongside them on that journey.
+Novelist and social critic James Baldwin said, “To be black in this country and to be relatively conscious is to be in a rage almost all of the time.”
+Just the myriad of things that happen — just what it’s like to be black on a Tuesday — is pretty exhausting.
+When we talked about race, I knew that black members would come in fatigued and angry and hopeless in some cases, and I wanted them to feel encouraged and heard and seen and that they would learn new things, and that everybody would be able to walk alongside them on that journey.

-Tell us a bit about how your community groups played a role in the series.
+Tell us about how your community groups played a role in the series.

 I knew that this series was going to take us quickly from pseudo-community to chaos, and we went into it prayerfully.
-We told everybody that this is going to get uncomfortable (especially in our community groups) and it’s going to get uglier before it gets better, but give it some time.
+We told everybody that this was going to get uncomfortable (especially in our community groups) and it would get uglier before it got better, but give it some time.
 And we’ve seen a lot of healing and progress.